 - Type of course required

-In the US, the price of a half-hour private lesson can vary, but on average you will find them for around $20.
+In Australia, the price of a half-hour private lesson can vary, but on average you will find them for around $20.

-Unlike Math teachers or English teachers, Arabic teachers are more rare to find depending on the place of residence, which can affect the hourly price.
+Unlike Math teachers or English teachers, Arabic teachers are rarer to find depending on the place of residence, which can affect the hourly price.

 Therefore, costs are higher in the big cities (from $15 to $40) because of the cost of living in the region, which logically reflects in the professor's pricing.